nathanhleung/enlight-ycombinator/README.md

 }
 ```

-We could take the same approach as we did before, factoring our the recursive call into a parameter and creating a "factory" function, but that won't fly &mdash; as we saw in the factorial example, we'll still need to apply that factory function ad infinitum to create a functional `y`.
+We could take the same approach as we did before, factoring out the recursive call into a parameter and creating a "factory" function, but that won't fly &mdash; as we saw in the `factorial` example, we'd still need to apply that factory function ad infinitum to create a functional `y`.

 Let's take a closer look at `y`, then.
 How can we define `y` in non-recursive terms?
-Well, we can take advantage of the fact that while we are avoiding self-reference in function bodies, functions can still pass themselves as parameters!
+Well, we can take advantage of the fact that while we are voluntarily shunning self-reference in function bodies, we can still pass functions to themselves as parameters!

 We'll need to make a clever substitution, though.
 Instead of defining `y(f)` as we have it now, let's define it as `y(f) = x(x)(f)`, for some other function `x`.
 In simpler terms, `y = x(x)` &mdash; `y` is `x` applied to itself.